NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ![Old rear speakers](/images/celica-audio-and-nav-upgrade/rear-old-speakers.jpg) *Old rear speakers*

 The front speaker diaphragms were a bit petrified and the foam was starting to fall apart.
 The rears faired a bit better, but still in a poor state.
 I'm not too knowledgeable when it comes to speaker technology, but to me this is one of the downsides to using paper as a woofer material.
 Humid conditions, like the ones found in Japan, lead to a deterioration in the speakers over time.
 Now granted this is over 25+ years, but i'm sure if polypropylene cones were used back then (if the technology existed in the 90's not sure) the old oem speakers would have held off much better.
-I'm sure paper technology and chemical coatings have come a long way since then, but im still hesitant to use or recommend paper speaker woofers because of this.
+Paper technology and chemical coatings have probably come a long way since then, but im still hesitant to use or recommend paper speaker woofers because of this.
 These were not so bad compared to the ones found on my 1994 WRX STi:

 ![Old GC8 speaker](/images/celica-audio-and-nav-upgrade/old-gc8-speaker.jpg) *Really old and petrified 1994 WRX STi speaker*